-Mr. Teran has made pro bono service a core component of his practice.
-He has represented indigent criminal defendants in Quincy District Court and nonprofit organizations involved in trademark disputes.
+Mr. Teran has also represented indigent criminal defendants pro bono in Quincy District Court.
+He has provided trademark and copyright counseling to non-profit organizations.
 He currently assists veterans seeking benefits for combat-related injuries sustained in Iraq and Afghanistan.

-In 2008, Mr. Teran served on a team of WilmerHale lawyers, led by Stephen H. Oleskey, that tried the first-ever Guantanamo habeas corpus case.
-WilmerHale represented six Algerian-born men seized in Bosnia shortly after 9/11 on suspicion of plotting to attack the American embassy in Sarajevo and travel to Afghanistan to take up arms against the United States.
-Over the course of nearly 50 hours of classified pretrial hearings, Mr. Teran submitted and argued numerous motions seeking discovery and exculpatory evidence, and later participated in the trial that tested the sufficiency of the Government’s grounds for detention.
-Following that trial, a federal judge ordered the immediate release of five of the six men and urged the Government not to appeal.
+In 2008, Mr. Teran served on a team of WilmerHale lawyers, led by Stephen H. Oleskey, that represented six Algerian-born men seized in Bosnia shortly after 9/11 on suspicion of plotting to attack the American embassy in Sarajevo and travel to Afghanistan to take up arms against the United States.
+Over the course of nearly 50 hours of classified pretrial hearings, Mr. Teran submitted and argued motions seeking discovery and exculpatory evidence, and co-tried the first-ever Guantanamo habeas corpus trial.
+The presiding federal judge held that five of the six men be released and urged the Government not to appeal.

 Prior to his legal studies, Mr. Teran served as a lieutenant in the US Air Force.